BESaw/sqliteflow.github.io/iOS.md

 ## Support or Contact

-Have any questions?
-Create a issue [here](https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues).
+Have any questions or feature requests?
+Please feel free to create an issue [here](https://github.com/SQLiteFlow/SQLiteFlow-Issues/issues).